 Simplified overview of Yamnaya movement: (click link for image)

 Yamnaya peoples, were an admixture of WHG (Western Hunter Gatherers), EHG (Eastern Hunter Gatherers who in turn were an admixture that included WHG + ANE (Ancient North Eurasians)).
 Yamna also show admixture with CHG (Caucasus Hunter Gatherer).
 The R1 (incl R1a & R1b) Y-DNA line appears to have come from the ANE who were known to be in Siberia.
 The oldest R burial found to date is from Mal'ta in Siberia at 24,000 YBP.
 Ancient branches of R1 DNA are also found in an estimated 30% of North American Indian Tribes and believed to have reached America via the Bering Straits from Siberia.

 (click below links for the maps)

-Yamnaya peoples, mostly R1a, became a core contributor/component of the Cordedware Culture based on burial finds up to 2019.
-The Cordedware culture spanned Germany/Bohemia to Russia (through and beyond Moscow).
-The Western end of the Cordedware culture region includes some R1b burials whereas the bulk of Cordedware region burials (spreading north east from Bohemia) appear as dominantly R1a Y-DNA with little to no R1b Y-DNA showing up outside today's Germany & Czech regions.
+Yamnaya groups with mostly R1a Y-DNA, became the core contributor/component of the Cordedware Culture based on burial finds up to 2019.
+The Cordedware culture spanned Germany/Bohemia and into Russia (through and beyond Moscow).
+The Western end of the Cordedware culture includes R1b burials whereas the bulk of Cordedware region burials (spreading north east from Bohemia) appear as dominantly R1a Y-DNA with little to no R1b Y-DNA showing up outside today's Germany & Czech regions.
 Many researchers are still looking into why this split of R1a/R1b shows up in the Western Cordedware edge and that R1a tends to dominate elsewhere in Cordedware burials.
 There is now serious doubt that L51 has *any* Yamnaya origin as the emerging evidence is that they got much of their DNA from the Samara region.

 The emergence of R1b-P312 & R1b-U106 & R1b-S1194 & R1b-A8053: